datastax/nodejs-driver/doc/features/execution-profiles/README.md

 - Per-host request timeout

 Execution profiles API is being introduced to help deal with the exploding number of configuration options, especially as the database platform evolves into more complex workloads.
-It is first introduced in an experimental capacity, in order to take advantage of it in existing projects, and to gauge interest and feedback in the community.

 This document explains how Execution Profiles relate to existing settings, and shows how to use the new profiles for request execution.